ndrakos/blog/_posts/2020-11-23-Metallicities.md

 <img src="{{ site.baseurl }}/assets/plots/20201123_W18Fig20.png">

-My metallicities seem a bit
+My metallicities seem a bit low... i.e. at masses of $$10^9$$ my median metallicities are ~8 versus ~8.5.
+Additionally, there should probably be more of a redshift dependance.

 ## A Closer Look at SFRs

-I also took a closer look at the SFRs.
-Here is the (equations 10 and 12 for star-forming (SF) and quiescent (Q) galaxies, respectively):
+I also took a closer look at the SFRs (assigned from Shreiber et al. 2017 equations 10 and 12 for star-forming (SF) and quiescent (Q) galaxies, respectively):

 <img src="{{ site.baseurl }}/assets/plots/20201123_SFR_vs_M.png">